08 April 2026

 Additional resources and information

-For a more comprehensive understanding of GPACI, MyMedicare, and the standards that apply to aged care homes, please refer to the following resources:
+For a more comprehensive understanding of GPACI, MyMedicare, and the standards which apply to aged care homes, please refer to the following resources:

 General Practice in Aged Care Incentive